COP3504CSp25/dev-environment/Guide.md

 9. **CLion Only.** Navigate to Build, Execution, Deployment -> CMake in settings and create a new profile.
 Change the Toolchain to be Remote Host.
 Leave everything else default.
 ![image](https://github.com/user-attachments/assets/cac1580f-ee8d-4757-9262-15e94d61a4a5)

+10. If you get a CMake error that states that you need a higher version of CMake, open your project's CMakeLists.txt and change the version to be 3.28.

+11. Restart CLion and the development environment.

-10. Build and run the project with `Shift+F10` or via the run button.
+12. Build and run the project with `Shift+F10` or via the run button.
 ![image](https://github.com/user-attachments/assets/859db330-5c44-4ad4-8593-52b5881cc1b9)